220.127.116.11 Income from employment or independent contracting

 Exception: In the 1999 AAT decision re Ekis it was decided that this part-time real estate agent working on a commission-only basis was not an employee 'in the ordinary sense of the word'.
 However, the policy based on Barrett remains and has not been changed because of the Ekis decision.

-Act reference: SSAct section 1064 Rate of age and disability support pensions and CP (people who are not blind), section 1065 Rate of age and disability support pension (blind people), section 1066A Rate of DSP (people under 21 who are not blind), section 1066B Rate of DSP (people under 21 who are blind), section 1067G Rate of YA, section 1067L Rate of Austudy, section 1068 Rate of WA, JSP (18 or over), SA (18 or over), PA and MAA under Part 2.12B, section 1068A Rate of PP-pension PP (single), section 1068B Rate of PP-PP (partnered), section 1073A Employment income attribution over a period for social security pensioners, section 1073B Daily attribution of employment income, section 1073C Fortnightly or yearly expression of attributed employment income, section 1073AA Work bonus
+Act reference: SSAct section 1064 Rate of age and disability support pensions and CP (people who are not blind), section 1065 Rate of age and disability support pension (blind people), section 1066A Rate of DSP (people under 21 who are not blind), section 1066B Rate of DSP (people under 21 who are blind), section 1067G Rate of YA, section 1067L Rate of Austudy, section 1068 Rate of WA, JSP (18 or over), PA, and mature age allowance under Part 2.12B, section 1068A Rate of PP-pension PP (single), section 1068B Rate of PP-PP (partnered), section 1073A Employment income attribution over a period for social security pensioners, section 1073B Daily attribution of employment income, section 1073C Fortnightly or yearly expression of attributed employment income, section 1073AA Work bonus